agorevski/DerpResearch/docs/ANTI-PATTERNS.md

 **Status**: ✅ **RESOLVED** (2025-11-15)

 **Solution Implemented**:
-- Removed the 2 existing `.ConfigureAwait(false)` calls from `OrchestratorService.cs`
+- Removed all `.ConfigureAwait(false)` calls from codebase
 - Established policy in `.clinerules`: **Do NOT use `.ConfigureAwait(false)` in ASP.NET Core code**
-- Rationale: ASP.NET Core doesn't use `SynchronizationContext`, so `ConfigureAwait(false)` provides no benefit and only adds unnecessary noise
+- Rationale: ASP.NET Core doesn't use `SynchronizationContext`, so `ConfigureAwait(false)` provides no benefit
-- All 100+ async/await operations in codebase now follow consistent pattern (no ConfigureAwait)
+- All 100+ async/await operations now follow consistent pattern (no ConfigureAwait)

 **Original Issue**: Only 2 locations used `.ConfigureAwait(false)`, creating inconsistent behavior across 100+ async operations.

 **Policy**: For ASP.NET Core applications, `ConfigureAwait(false)` is unnecessary and should not be used.
-The entire codebase now follows this standard.

 ---